danieljwright/CV-project/README.md

 ## 2. Methodology

 We first shuffle the MNIST training dataset, which consists of 60000 images.
 We then take 6 different subsets of this shuffled dataset, with 10000 images in each subset, and apply a different noise to each of these subsets.
+These noises were chosen such that they are meaningful in a grey-scale image digit classification context.
+As such we have not used any color transformations.

 1) The noise that we apply to the first subset is a random perspective transform on each input image, using torchvision.transforms.v2.RandomPerspective().
 We set the probability of an image being transformed as 1, as we want all images to be transformed.
 The degree of distortion is set to 0.3, and the fill value is set to -1, so areas outside the transformed image are filled using the edge pixel value.
 An example of such a transformation is shown in the image below.
+This mimics a digit being angled away or towards the camera in an image.

 2) For the second subset, we apply random gaussian blur to each image, using torchvision.transforms.v2.GaussianBlur(), using a gaussian kernel os size 5, and a standard deviation uniformly chosen from the range (1, 2) for creating the kernel that will do the blurring.
+This approximates a the image being taken with a lower quality camera, or the image being taken at a distance.

 3) For the third subset, for each image, we create a 28*28 array where all values are sampled from a Gaussian distribution with mean 0 and standard deviation 0.5, and we add this gaussian noise to the image.
+This is a catch-all transformation to mimic general noise that can occur in image.

 4) For the fourth subset, we randomly erase a rectangular region from the images with probability 0.5, using torchvision.transforms.v2.RandomErasing(), with an erasing value of -1.
+This approximates the digit being partially occluded.

 5) For the fifth subset, we perform an elastic transform on the images, using torchvision.transforms.v2.ElasticTransform(), taking magnitude of displacements as 50.
+This approximates different handwriting.

 6) Finally, for the sixth subset, we randomly rotate the images using torchvision.transforms.v2.RandomRotation() upto 30 degrees.
+This transform mimics the digit being rotated in an image.
+However, due to the rotational symmetry of certain digits, only upto 30 degrees was used.

 ![input](https://github.com/danieljwright/CV-project/assets/60939523/fa3ef1c3-cd13-4782-9b1f-44e2d41dcd6f)